alienkitty/alien.js/README.md

 ### Usage

-Alien.js is divided into three entry points depending on your use case.
+Alien.js is divided into multiple entry points depending on your use case.

 The `@alienkitty/alien.js/three` entry point for [three.js](https://github.com/mrdoob/three.js) utilities and materials.